Extending `ado` with new Operators

 Note

-resources created will be stored in the context the operation was created in.
+Any ado resources created will be stored in the project the operation was created in.

-The operator function must return data using the orchestrators.core.operation.operation.OperationOutput
+The operator function must return data using the orchestrator.core.operation.operation.OperationOutput pydantic model.

 class OperationOutput(pydantic.BaseModel):